Cherreads

 Not out of anger, well, not just anger.
 But because I thought maybe, somehow, he'd understand.

-That he'd see through the bruises and the shouting and realize I was still waiting.
+That he'd see through the bruises and realize I was still waiting.

 Waiting for him to fix things.